 is the department's active landfill.
 It is located just off Highway 95 approximately 16 miles south of Coeur d'Alene.
 Fighting Creek Landfill is

-Our landfill is a fully lined facility which meets environmental requirements imposed by the Federal, State and Local regulators.
+a fully lined, permitted, environmentally safe facility that meets strict environmental requirements imposed by federal, state and local regulators.

 Our goal is to maximize the use of the land while minimizing our impact on the environment and protecting the surrounding area.

 Numerous times yearly, our crew is required to meet stringent quality testing for surface water, ground water, wastewater, air quality, gas emissions